drkumarnandan/pLM4Alg_Protocol/README.md

 If you use this protocol, please cite:

-Kumar, N. et al. Predicting Allergenic Proteins and Peptides Using Protein Language Models and Deep Learning.
+Kumar, N. et al. Predicting allergenic proteins and peptides using protein language models and deep learning.
 (Submitted).